lex-unix/evolutionary-computations/README.md

 - Fractal structurization
 - Simulated Annealing

-You can also find Genetic Programming (GP) and Ant Colony Optimization algorithm (ACO) with such variations:
+You can also find Genetic Programming (GP) algorithm and Ant Colony Optimization (ACO) algorithm with such variations:

 - AS
 - MMAS